 Step 5: Develop a Leadership Pipeline

-- Creating talent pools for middle-level and senior-level jobs.
+- Creating talent pools for mid-level and senior leadership roles

 Step 6: Engage and Prepare Successors